okeefm/s3g/doc/gcode_protocol.markdown

 * Each G and M code has a list of required and optional codes and flags.
 Codes and flags that are not supported by the G or M code are considered an error.

 ## Variable Substitution
-During Line Execution, prior to parsing out the comments/commands, all variables that are defined in an environment dict passed into the ExecuteLine function are replaced with their defined values.
+During Line Execution, prior to parsing out the comments/commands, all variables inside a line of Gcode that are defined in an environment dict passed into the ExecuteLine function are replaced with their defined values.
 If any variables present in a line of Gcode are undefined in the environment, the parser will throw an UndefinedVariableError.
-If any variables defined in the environment do not start with a '#', an ImproperVariableError will be thrown.
+While variables contained within the line of Gcode must be prefixed by a '#', the variables defined in the environment do not need to be delineated with a '#'.

 # Supported G Codes